GCousido/vision-converter/README.md

 ## Description

-DatasetConverter is a **library** for converting object detection annotation datasets between popular formats.
+VisionConveter is a **library** for converting object detection annotation datasets between popular formats.
 It simplifies dataset interoperability for machine learning and computer vision projects.

 Key Features: